 Don’t Make Too Many Applications Within a Short Period of Time

 It’s a tendency to apply for too many credits within shorter intervals.
-Not only the score falls but also the rejection mounts doing so.
+Not only does the score fall but also the rejection mounts doing so.
 Ensure you maintain a reasonably higher gap between the debts to make lenders believe you are not chasing credit.

 Check Your CIBIL Report Thoroughly